sajeev-68/AI-dataset-enhancer/README.md

 ## 🚀 Overview

 This pipeline processes large datasets of vulnerability analyses and enhances their descriptions using AI models.
-It's designed to handle up to 17,000+ samples efficiently through parallel processing across multiple Docker containers.
+It's designed to handle up to large datasets efficiently through parallel processing across multiple Docker containers.

 ## Note
 Some things to consider: